fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 First son of Ibrahim.

 Ismael (Yishmael means "God will hear") is regarded as a prophet and messenger and the founder of Ishmaelites in Islam.
-He is the son of Ibrāhēm (Abraham), born to Hājar (Hagar).
-Ismael is also associated with Mecca and the construction of the Kaaba.
-Ismael is considered the ancestor to Muhammad.
+He is the son of Ibrahim (Abraham), born to Hājar (Hagar).
+Ismail is also associated with Mecca and the construction of the Kaaba.
+Ismail is considered the ancestor to the prophet Muhammad ﷺ. .

-Ismael is the figure known as Ishmael in Judaism and Christianity.
+Ismail is the figure known as Ishmael in Judaism and Christianity.
 These sources include the Quran, Quranic commentary (tafsir), hadith, historiographic collections like that of Muhammad ibn Jarir al-Tabari, and Isra'iliyat (Islamic texts about Biblical or ancient Israelite figures that originate from Jewish or Christian sources).

-### Ishmael and Hagar taken to Mecca by Abraham
+### Ismail and Hajar taken to Mecca by Ibrahim

-Ibrahim, Bibi Hagar and Ismail came across the Makkah Valley.
+Ibrahim, Bibi Hajar and Ismail came across the Makkah Valley.
 Ibrahim left his wife and infant son near the mount that now covered the Sacred House, under the divine instruction, leaving them with a few dates and a jar of water.
+Ismail and Hajar being taken to Mecca by Abraham in Islamic texts is an important part in the story of Ismail, as it brings the focus to Mecca and is the beginning of Mecca's sanctification as a holy area.
+Islamic tradition says Abraham was ordered by God to take Hajar and Ismail to Mecca, and later Ibrahim returned to Mecca to build the Kaaba.

-When Hagar ran out of food and water, she left the baby under the sheltered place and ran here and there in search of help or water.
+When Hajar ran out of food and water, she left the baby under the sheltered place and ran here and there in search of help or water.
 She ran toward the hilltop of Safa but didnot locate any sign of spring or habitation.
 Next, she ran to the neighboring hill, Marwah but again she found nothing.

-Ishmael and Hagar being taken to Mecca by Abraham in Islamic texts is an important part in the story of Ishmael, as it brings the focus to Mecca and is the beginning of Mecca's sanctification as a holy area.
-Islamic tradition says Abraham was ordered by God to take Hagar and Ishmael to Mecca, and later Abraham returned to Mecca to build the Kaaba.
-In many of these accounts, the Sakina (something like a wind or spirit sent by God), or the angel Gabriel (Jibral) guides them to the location of the Kaaba, at which point Abraham builds it and afterwards, leaves the other two there (other versions discussed below say the construction of the Kaaba occurred later and that Ishmael took part in it).
-Generally, it is said that Hagar asks Abraham who he is entrusting herself and Ishmael to as he leaves them.
-He answers that he is entrusting them to God, to which Hagar then makes a reply that shows her faith, stating that she believes God will guide them.
-Hagar and Ishmael then run out of water and Ishmael becomes extremely thirsty.
-Hagar is distressed and searches for water, running back and forth seven times between the hills of Al-Safa and Al-Marwah.
-Hagar is later remembered by Muslims for this act during the Hajj, or pilgrimage, in which Muslims run between these same hills as part of the Sa'yee.
-When she returns to Ishmael, she finds either him or an angel scratching the ground with their heel or finger, whereupon water begins flowing and Hagar collects some or dams it up.
-This spring or well is known as Zamzam.
+And Allah consoles her and sends angels to them and they find the well of Zamzam.

 At some point, a passing tribe known as the Jurhum sees birds circling the water and investigates.
-They ask Hagar if they can settle there, which she allows, and many versions say as Ishmael grew up he learned various things from the tribe.
+They ask Hajar if they can settle there, which she allows, and many versions say as Ismail grew up he learned various things from the tribe.
 There are numerous versions of this story, each differing in various ways.
 The versions used in this summary, as well as others, can be found in al-Tabari's history and are recounted in Reuven Firestone's Journeys in Holy Lands.

-At some point, a passing tribe known as the Jurhum sees birds circling the water and investigates.
-They ask Hagar if they can settle there, which she allows, and many versions say as Ishmael grew up he learned various things from the tribe.
-There are numerous versions of this story, each differing in various ways.
-The versions used in this summary, as well as others, can be found in al-Tabari's history and are recounted in Reuven Firestone's Journeys in Holy Lands.

-After having a water source some caravan tribes ask permission to settle in that area.
-Ishmael grows and Hagar finds him a wife from Egypt.
+The word Ismail إسماعيل mentioned 12 times in Quran in 12 verses.
+And he is praised by Allah multiple times.

+    And Ishmael and Elisha and Jonah and Lot – and all [of them] We preferred over the worlds.
+    Quran 38:48

+    And [mention] Ishmael and Idrees and Dhul-Kifl; all were of the patient.
+    Quran 21:85

+    And remember Ishmael, Elisha and Dhul-Kifl, and all are among the outstanding.
+    Quran 38:48

+There is a narration about how Ismail's wifes.
+At some point, often believed to be after Hajar's death, Ismail married a woman from the Jurhum, the tribe who settled in the area around Zamzam.
+Ibrahim visited Ismail in Mecca and when he arrived at his home, Ismail was not there.
+Instead Ismail's wife greets Ibrahim, but she was not welcoming or generous to him.
+Ibrahim instructed her to tell Ismail some version of the statement that he was not pleased with or to change "the threshold of his door."
+When Ismail returns home and his wife told him that, he knows it is from his father and taking the advice, divorced the woman.
+He then married another woman from Jurhum.
+Ibrahim once again visited and was met by Ismail's second wife, as Ismail was out.
+This wife was very kind and provided food for him.
+Ibrahim instructed her to tell Ismail some version of the statement that he was pleased with "the threshold of his door."
+When Ismail arrived and his wife repeated Ibrahim's statement, Ismail knew it was from his father and kept his wife.

+The Bible also says that Ishmael will have so many descendants that it will be difficult to count.

+### Prophetic career

+Ismail is considered a prophet in Islam and is listed in the Quran with other prophets in many instances.
+In other verses, such as 21:85 and 38:48, Ismail is praised for being patient, good, and righteous.
+A particular example which describes Ismail individually is 19:54-55 – "And call to mind, through this divine writ, Ismail.
+Behold, he was always true to his promise, and was an apostle [of God], a prophet, who used to enjoin upon his people prayer and charity, and found favour in his Sustainer's sight."
+As a descendant of Ismail, Muhammadﷺ.  is considered justified as the Prophet and continues the line of prophets from pre-Islamic times.

+### Genealogy and association with Arabs

+Ishmael's place as the "founder of the Arabs" was first stated by Josephus.
+As Islam became established, the figure Ishmael and those descended from him, the Ishmaelites, became connected, and often equated, with the term Arab in early Jewish and Christian literature.
+Before Islam developed as a religion, Ishmael was depicted in many ways, but after its establishment, Ishmael was almost always seen in a negative light in Jewish and Christian texts, as he becomes the symbol for the "other" in these religions.
+As the Islamic community became more powerful, some Jewish midrash about Ishmael was modified so that he was portrayed more negatively in order to challenge the Islamic view that Ishmael, and thus the Muslims, were the favoured descendants of Abraham.
+This became the genealogy according to Jewish sources and the Bible, in contrast with the genealogy of Arabs according to Muslims.
+The development of Islam created pressure for Islam to be somehow different from Judaism and Christianity, and accordingly, Ishmael's lineage to Arabs was stressed.

+In pre-Islamic times, there were three distinct groups of Arabs- the Ba'ida, Ariba, and Musta'riba.
+The Ba'ida were the "legendary Arabs of the past," while the Ariba were the "Southern Arabs."
+Ishmael's descendants became the Northern Arabs known as the Musta'riba or the "Arabized Arabs."
+The Musta'riba were described as Arabized since it is believed Ishmael learned Arabic when he moved to Mecca and married into the Arabic tribe of Jurhum.
+Ishmael's line is then traced from his son Kedar, then down through to Adnan, then to the Musta'riba, to the Quraysh.
+In this manner, Muhammad's ﷺ.  ancestry leads back to Ishmael, joining "original biblical ancestry of Abraham with a distinctively Arab afinal stock," and connecting prophet Muhammad ﷺ.  with Mecca and the Kaaba.

 </details>
 <details><summary>